Inevitabby/notes/cs2400/markdown/18 - Heap.md

 > **Priority Queue / FIFO Behavior**:
 > - Suppose you put in the same node ($a$) twice: $a_1$ followed by $a_2$.
 When you "dequeue", $a_1$ will come out first.

-# Representing Complete Binary Tree with Array
+# Representing Complete Binary Tree with an Array

-We can use an array to represent a complete binary tree
+We can use a (partially-filled) array to represent a complete binary tree
 - No need to mess around with nodes!

 **How-To:**
 1. Number nodes in the order in which level-order traversal would visit them.
+	- *(Start indexing/counting the nodes at 1.)*
 2. We locate the children or the parent of any node with a simple computation:

 > Node n(index)